Write images as DICOM files

 see the data dictionary file,

 Toolbox™ software.
 The following table

 lists the options that you can specify, in alphabetical order.
 Default

 Type of compression to use when storing the image.
 Possible values:

 Specifies the method used for creating the data to put in the new file.
 Possible values:

-Name of a DICOM data dictionary, specified as a character vector.
+Name of a DICOM data dictionary, specified as a string or character vector.